BacAmorim/ThreadedSparseCSR.jl/README.md

 ```
 ThreadedSparseCSR.set_num_threads(4)
 ```
-The number of threads used is obtained via:
+The number of threads that is being used is obtained via:
 ```
 ThreadedSparseCSR.get_num_threads()
 ```